We are sorry to announce that due to a scheduling conflict Clement Cazalot will be unable to attend tonight's panel discussion.

 Holding a PhD in engineering (Harvard University SEAS) and an MBA (French College des Ingenieurs), Crawford blends a strong focus on technology development and cost control, with a laser focus on business models and go-to-market strategies.
 Crawford has been involved in numerous efforts to promote entrepreneurship in France since the late 1990s, including serving on the Boards of the Initiatives d’Excellence (IDEX), on the Advisory Board (Conseil Regional) of the Region Ile de France, and on the Boards of the CNRS and the CEA.

 A dual USA-France national, Crawford has been decorated as a Chevalier in the French National Order of Merit.
-In her free time, Crawford raises children, competes in triathlons, and enjoys French cuisine and wine.
+In her free time, Crawford enjoys spending time with her family, competing in triathlons, and sampling French cuisine and wine.

 Le Business, a Series

 In honor of his legacy, the French Cultural Center / Alliance Française of Boston and Cambridge and The French American Chamber of Commerce of New England proudly present a special series dedicated to French and American perspectives on business—from startups, healthcare, and biotech, to cross-cultural challenges in a global economy.